On Sunday, New Orleans will host the NFL's biggest game for the 10th time, tying it with the Miami metro area for most ever.

 When it comes to these games, no other city is even in their league.
 But what's interesting is that Miami -- a beach paradise -- and New Orleans -- a rugged city with Old World charm (and a permanent party hat) -- couldn’t be more different.

-So, why have the NFL owners and executives fancied Louisiana’s largest city for the Super Bowl, especially when many of their own cities could use the revenue and limelight?
+So, why have the NFL owners and executives time and time again fancied Louisiana’s largest city for the Super Bowl, especially when many of their own cities could use the revenue and limelight?

 We asked someone who would know: Chuck Day, author of “The Making of the Super Bowl: The Inside Story of the World’s Greatest Sporting Event.”
 He told HLN that the late Don Weiss, the book’s co-author and the former longtime director of operations for the Super Bowl, called New Orleans “a 30-minute city.”